Cannabis Extraction Methods

-The rosin method doesn’t actually need a solvent, which makes it more attractive and also not an extraction at all.
+The rosin method doesn’t actually need a solvent, which makes it more attractive and also not a cannabis extraction at all.
 But since the end product is similar to other extracts, rosin is actually a concentrate.
 It is created by using heat and pressure instead of a solvent like those listed above.
 Without a solvent or expensive machinery to run said solvent, rosin is much less expensive to manufacture than BHO or CO2.
 The process to create this concentrate is also much less complicated than solvent extractions, so much so that it can be made at home.

 The creators of home methods were the first to discover the gift of rosin.
 These methods use hair straighteners and micron bags to extract enough for the home user.
 With the success of home made rosin a few wholesale rosin machines are available for purchase, which has made rosin available for the average consumer at their local dispensary.
 Since it’s inception, squished concentrates have picked up serious fame in the cannabis community.